embedthis/ioto/AI/context/DEVELOPMENT.md

 The legacy modules are maintained but not actively developed.
 They do not use the modules: `r`, `json`, `crypt`, `uctx`, `web`, `url`, `mqtt`, `websockets` or `openai`.

+## Changing Upstream Modules

+- Changes to imported modules should be made to the upstream module repositories.
+When the change and tests have been verified, follow this procedure to import the upstream module into the project.
+    - [ ] In the upstream repo, use `make cache` to publish the upstream repository
+    - [ ] In the project, use `pak sync` to import all modules
+    - [ ] In the project, use `make` to rebuild with the module changes

 ## Architecture Principles

 - Written in ANSI C for maximum portability and consumable by C or C++ code.